Cristiandi/nestjs-microservices-course/notes.md

 Each of these approaches has its own pros and cons as there is no one-size-fits-all solution.
 In some cases, orchestration might be a better choice, while in others choreography might work out better.
 It all depends on your specific use case and requirements.

 # Data Consistency
 In monolithic applications, we might use ACID for our database transactions.
-Which stands for Atomicity, Consistency, Isolation, and Durability to ensure data consistency however with microservices architectures we don't have this luxury any more, instead we need to come up with a different approach to ensure data consistency among all our different services.
+Which stands for Atomicity, Consistency, Isolation, and Durability to ensure data consistency however with microservices architectures we don't have this luxury any more, instead we need to come up with a different approaches to ensure data consistency among all our different services.

+With some of the different approaches we will achieve eventual consistency, which means that the system will eventually become consistent after a certain period of time.
+This is in contrast to strong consistency, which means that the system is always consistent.
+Eventual consistency is a trade-off that we make in distributed systems to achieve better availability and partition tolerance.

+## Inbox pattern

+## Outbox pattern